 The following list of processor register names are reserved and may not be used as C variable names in assembly: A, B, C, D, E, F, H, L, AF, HL, DE, BC, IX, IY, SP, PC, XPC, IP, IIR and EIR.
+The Rabbit 4000 has additional processor register names that are reserved: JK, PX, PY, PZ, PW, BCDE, JKHL, SU and HTR.
+Both upper and lower case instances are reserved for processor register names.

 The name of a structure element represents the offset of the element from the beginning of the structure.
-In the following structure, for example, for the following structure the embedded assembly expression s+x evaluates to 0, s+y evaluates to 2, and s+z evaluates to 4, regardless of where structure "s" may be.
+In the following structure, for example, the embedded assembly expression s+x evaluates to 0, s+y evaluates to 2, and s+z evaluates to 4, regardless of where structure "s" may be.